Cashew Macaroons | Mangalorean Cashew-Meringue Cookies

 Preparing the Meringue:

-• Using a electric whisk/ hand mixer, beat the egg whites with the stabilising agent, at low speed until you it develops frothy consistency, followed by soft peaks
+• Using a electric whisk/ hand mixer, beat the egg whites with the stabilising agent, at low speed until it develops frothy consistency, followed by soft peaks

 • Slowly add the sugar, 1 tbsp at a time and continue beating at low speed.